 The motorways in France are well maintained and often empty.
-In fact the European motorway network as a whole is superb and some of the closer French resorts can be reached in less than 8 hours from Calais.
+In fact the European motorway network as a whole is superb and some of the closer French resorts can be reached in less than 8 hours driving from Calais.
 The major resorts all have relatively easy access up to resort and excellent snow clearing machinery.
 With continued investment by the major resorts most mountain roads can now be tackled by even the most nervous driver.
 However, there are the exceptions to this rule.
-The road up to St Luc in the Val d'Anniviers region of Switzerland is one of the most challenging in the Alps - a single lane road with sheer drops and reckless local drivers.
-When it's snowing a 4x4 is completely necessary!
+The road up to St Luc in the Val d'Anniviers region of Switzerland is one of the most challenging in the Alps - when it's snowing a 4x4 is mandatory!

 Driving times to the popular ski resorts of the Alps

 There is one tried and tested route through France which generally offers the quickest journey times to and from the Alps.
 This follows the Autoroute via Reims (A26), Dijon (A31) and Macon (A6).
 Here you can carry on to the resorts in the Northern French Alps passing by Lyon, following the (A7) and the (A9), or continue to Avignon to access the resorts in the southern Alps.

 Calais to Les Deux Alpes - 8hrs 45mins

 Calais to Meribel - 8hrs 45mins

 Calais to Tignes - 9hrs 20mins

 To get to Switzerland and the Northern French Alps you would need to follow the (A16) from Calais to Macon via the (A6) to Reims and from here you can change on to the (A40) Geneva, for Swiss ski resorts and the resorts in the northern French Alps.